k8s-platform-hub/hello-world/README.md

 A Hasura project contains:

 1. Configuration files for Hasura's ready-made microservices:
-   - eg: adding domains, minimum password length for Hasura's instant auth APIs
+   - eg: the minimum password length for Hasura's instant auth APIs
+   - eg: domains that you want to point to your application
 2. Migration files that capture your data modelling:
    - Tables and relationships you create give you instant data APIs
    - These files capture your data modelling and changes you make to your models